atlarge-research/opendc/api/README.md

 #### Code Style

-To format all files, run `format.sh` in this directory (uses `yapf` internally).
+To format all files, run `format.sh` in this directory.
+The script uses `yapf` internally to format everything automatically.

-To check if code style is up to modern standards, run `check.sh` in this directory (uses `pylint` internally).
+To check if code style is up to modern standards, run `check.sh` in this directory.
+The script uses `pylint` internally.

 #### Testing

-Run `pytest` in this directory to run all tests.
+Run `pytest opendc` in this directory to run all tests.